Super Tuscan Wine at Ornellaia Vineyards in Bolgheri

 We need another Ornellaia Wine on this list!
 The Masseto is made from solely Merlot grapes grown and harvested from a single vineyard.
 Limited, exclusive, extreme quality and small production mean you’ll pay some top dollars for a single bottle of the best vintages!
 2001 will cost you $850 or more while you pay a ”modest” price of $350 to $450 for a bottle of 2005 Masseto!

 What Food should you pair with a Super Tuscan Wine?

-The healthy kitchen of Tuscany is well-known for their braised and grilled meat dishes made from lamb, pork, veal and beef.
-Seasoned with loads of herbs and the earthy tones of farmers produce will match perfectly with the bold, intense and deep taste which is significant for many of the Super Tuscan Red Wines found here.
+The healthy kitchen of Tuscany is well-known for its braised and grilled meat dishes made from lamb, pork, veal, and beef.
+Seasoned with loads of herbs and the earthy tones of farmers' produce will match perfectly with the bold, intense, and deep taste which is significant for many of the Super Tuscan Red Wines found here.

 Of course, french food would match perfectly with wines from french grapes even if they grow in a Tuscany Wine Region!

 So the earthy meat dishes from France Cuisine would do great with a Super Tuscan Red Wine as well.